Oxalate-Portal/oxalate-backend/documentation/installation/index.md

    ./mvnw clean verify spring-boot:run -Doxalate.captcha.enabled=false -Dspring.profiles.active=local | tee /tmp/oxalateb.log
    ```
    Once the service is running, then you can continue by populating the database with test data as described in the previous section.
 After that you need to
    start up the frontend.
-See the [frontend documentation](https://github.com/Oxalate-Portal/oxalate-frontend/documentation/setup/)
+See the [frontend documentation](https://github.com/Oxalate-Portal/oxalate-frontend/documentation/setup/).
+Again, if this is the first time then add the primary administrator credentials as described
+   previously.

 If instead you want to run the backend service in a docker container, then you should stop in step 5 above and continue with the following section.